So you have questions about box truck insurance, or other

 - All box truck sizes and types

-What is a Box Truck?
+What is a Commercial Box Truck?

 The box is usually separate from the cab and is not accessible from the cab.

 Most vehicles have a roll-up rear door that’s similar to a garage door.

 Typically used to haul large items such as furniture, appliances and large boxes.

 - Sometimes referred to as cube trucks, cube vans, bob trucks and box vans.

 After the purchase of your policy, you will receive a policy declaration page.

 - One or more vehicle declarations forms